amenti4k/amenti4k.github.io/_posts/2025-08-12-stagehand-browser-automation-production.md

 # Stagehand: Building Browser Automation That Actually Works in Production
 ## A Technical Deep Dive into AI-Powered RPA with Stagehand

-*The problem with browser automation isn't the browser—it's that we've been trying to tell computers exactly what to do instead of letting AI figure it out.
-Here's how to build production-ready browser automation with Stagehand that actually handles real-world UI changes.*
+*The problem with browser automation isn't the browser.
+It's that we've been trying to tell computers exactly what to do instead of letting AI figure it out.*

 ---